Laying the Easter table

 Whichever way you approach the long weekend, setting the table at Easter is as much a reason to welcome the change in season and the décor and food often references this.
 New life and spring blossoms bring a welcome freshness, and just cutting a sprig or two from the garden can lift everything.

-Even if most meals throughout the year are eaten on our knees, with the occasional celebration given table treatment, most of us use the long Easter weekend as an excuse to indulge.
+Even if some meals are eaten around the island or breakfast bar with the occasional celebration given formal table treatment, most of us use the long Easter weekend as an excuse to indulge.
 Gathering around a wonderfully set table to share a meal is central to that.

 Of course it doesn’t mean that it has to be suffocatingly formal; with a cascade of cutlery you don’t know what to do with, stacks of crockery and serving dishes, leaving nowhere to put down your glass and which will keep you washing up late into the evening.
 Etiquette, old fashioned as that word can sound, can’t be overlooked.
 It is a system for social ease: